shakfu/awesome-audio/python-in-music.md

 ### Music Notation

- * [Abjad](http://www.projectabjad.org/) - Abjad is a Python API for Formalized Score Control.
-Abjad is designed to help composers build up complex pieces of music notation in an iterative and incremental way.
-You can use Abjad to create a symbolic representation of all the notes, rests, staves, nested rhythms, beams, slurs and other notational elements in any score.
-Because Abjad wraps the powerful LilyPond music notation package, you can use Abjad to control extremely fine-grained typographic details of all elements of any score.

 * [Frescobaldi](http://www.frescobaldi.org/) - is a (http://lilypond.org/|LilyPond) music score editor written in Python using PyQt4 and PyKDE4.
 Clicking a button runs LilyPond on the current document and displays the PDF in a preview window.
 There are some nice editing tools and a powerful score wizard to quickly setup a template score.

 * [mingus](http://code.google.com/p/mingus/) - mingus is an advanced music theory and notation package for Python.
 It can be used to play around with music theory, to build editors, educational tools and other applications that need to process music.
 It can also be used to create sheet music with LilyPond and do automated musicological analysis.

 * [Kodou](https://kodou.readthedocs.io) - Kodou is a small package for algorithmic music notation which runs on top of the LilyPond compiler.
 It has been designed with the goal of being as minimalistic as possible, yet allowing creation of complex musical structures.
 It's public API consists of only two objects: a class Part (representing a musical line which itself could be mono- or polyphonic) and a main processing function kodou.
 Kodou's main strength however lies in it's treatment of time: rhythm is not constructed dependent on duration, but from points (notes/chords) alongside of a  timeline and as such as a function of time.
 Setting variant durations other than the ones imposed by Kodou is possible.

 * see also 'music21' below

 ### Musical Analysis